(1) General.

 (2) Materials for piping, valves, and fittings.

 (a) Required materials.
-Materials for piping, valves, or fittings shall be steel, nodular iron or malleable iron, except as provided in subsections (b), (c) and (d).
+Materials for piping, valves, or fittings must be steel, nodular iron or malleable iron, except as provided in (b), (c), and (d) of this subsection.

 (b) Exceptions.
-Materials other than steel, nodular iron, or malleable iron may be used underground, or if required by the properties of the flammable or combustible liquid handled.
-Material other than steel, nodular iron, or malleable iron shall be designed to specifications embodying principles recognized as good engineering practices for the material used.
+Materials other than steel, nodular iron, or malleable iron may be used underground, or if required by the properties of the flammable liquid handled.
+Material other than steel, nodular iron, or malleable iron must be designed to specifications embodying principles recognized as good engineering practices for the material used.

 (c) Linings.
 Piping, valves, and fittings may have combustible or noncombustible linings.

 (d) Low-melting materials.
-When low-melting point materials such as aluminum and brass or materials that soften on fire exposure such as plastics, or nonductile materials such as cast iron, are necessary, special consideration shall be given to their behavior on fire exposure.
-If such materials are used in aboveground piping systems or inside buildings, they shall be suitably protected against fire exposure or so located that any spill resulting from the failure of these materials could not unduly expose persons, important buildings or structures or can be readily controlled by remote valves.
+When low-melting point materials such as aluminum and brass or materials that soften on fire exposure such as plastics, or nonductile materials such as cast iron, are necessary, you must give special consideration to their behavior on fire exposure.
+If such materials are used in aboveground piping systems or inside buildings, they must be suitably protected against fire exposure or so located that any spill resulting from the failure of these materials could not unduly expose persons, important buildings or structures or can be readily controlled by remote valves.

 (3) Pipe joints.
-Joints shall be made liquid tight.
-Welded or screwed joints or approved connectors shall be used.
-Threaded joints and connections shall be made up tight with a suitable lubricant or piping compound.
-Pipe joints dependent upon the friction characteristics of combustible materials for mechanical continuity of piping shall not be used inside buildings.
-They may be used outside of buildings above or below ground.
-If used aboveground, the piping shall either be secured to prevent disengagement at the fitting or the piping system shall be so designed that any spill resulting from such disengagement could not unduly expose persons, important buildings or structures, and could be readily controlled by remote valves.
+You must make joints liquid tight.
+You must use welded or screwed joints or approved connectors.
+You must make up threaded joints and connections tight with a suitable lubricant or piping compound.
+You must not use pipe joints dependent upon the friction characteristics of combustible materials for mechanical continuity of piping inside buildings.
+You may use them outside of buildings above or below ground.
+If used aboveground, you must either secure the piping to prevent disengagement at the fitting or you must design the piping system so that any spill resulting from such disengagement could not unduly expose persons, important buildings or structures, and could be readily controlled by remote valves.

 (4) Supports.
 Piping systems shall be substantially supported and protected against physical damage and excessive stresses arising from settlement, vibration, expansion, or contraction.

 (5) Protection against corrosion.
-All piping for flammable or combustible liquids, both aboveground and underground, where subject to external corrosion, shall be painted or otherwise protected.
+All piping for flammable liquids, both aboveground and underground, where subject to external corrosion, must be painted or otherwise protected.

 (6) Valves.
-Piping systems shall contain a sufficient number of valves to operate the system properly and to protect the plant.
-Piping systems in connection with pumps shall contain a sufficient number of valves to control properly the flow of liquid in normal operation and in the event of physical damage.
-Each connection to pipelines, by which equipment such as tankcars or tank vehicles discharge liquids by means of pumps into storage tanks, shall be provided with a check valve for automatic protection against backflow if the piping arrangement is such that backflow from the system is possible.
+Piping systems must contain a sufficient number of valves to operate the system properly and to protect the plant.
+Piping systems in connection with pumps must contain a sufficient number of valves to control properly the flow of liquid in normal operation and in the event of physical damage.
+You must provide each connection to pipelines, by which equipment such as tankcars or tank vehicles discharge liquids by means of pumps into storage tanks, with a check valve for automatic protection against backflow if the piping arrangement is such that backflow from the system is possible.

 (7) Testing.
-All piping before being covered, enclosed, or placed in use shall be hydrostatically tested to 150 percent of the maximum anticipated pressure of the system, or pneumatically tested to 110 percent of the maximum anticipated pressure of the system, but not less than 5 pounds per square inch gage at the highest point of the system.
-This test shall be maintained for a sufficient time to complete visual inspection of all joints and connections, but for at least 10 minutes.
+You must hydrostatically test all piping before being covered, enclosed, or placed in use to 150% of the maximum anticipated pressure of the system, or pneumatically tested to 110% of the maximum anticipated pressure of the system, but not less than five pounds per square inch gage at the highest point of the system.
+You must maintain this test for a sufficient time to complete visual inspection of all joints and connections, but for at least ten minutes.